PalmPalm7/CS162-Group13-Clone/doc/project1.md

 #### Changing a Thread's Priority

-  When `schedule()` is called, if the thread has not finished executing, the priority will be re-calculated for the thread and it will be added to the bottom of the list.
+  When `schedule()` is called, if the thread has not finished executing, the priority will be re-calculated for the thread, and it will be added to the bottom of the list.

 #### Calculating the Priority